rodrimaia/autodoist/README.md

 Two methods are provided to hide tasks that are not relevant yet.

 - Prevent labels by defining a start-date that is added to the task itself.
 The label is only assigned if this date is reached.
 You can define the start-date by adding 'start=DD-MM-YYYY'.
-On the other hand the start date can be defined as several days or weeks before the due-date by using either 'start=due-<NUMBER_OF_DAYS>d' or 'start=due-<NUMBER_OF_WEEKS>w'.
+On the other hand, the start date can be defined as several days or weeks before the due-date by using either 'start=due-<NUMBER_OF_DAYS>d' or 'start=due-<NUMBER_OF_WEEKS>w'.
 This is especially useful for recurring tasks!
    [See an example of using start-dates](https://i.imgur.com/WJRoJzW.png).

 - Prevent labels of all tasks if the due date is too far in the future.
 Define the amount by running with the argument '-hf <NUMBER_OF_DAYS>'.